bayulus/azuread/README.md

   - **Step 2:** Next, I installed Active Directory on the domain controller and created a domain(orgdomain.com).
 I ensured that routing was configured correctly so that clients on the private network could access the internet through the domain controller.
   - **Step 3:** To streamline IP address management for the Windows 10 client machines, I set up DHCP on the domain controller.
 This allowed the client machines to automatically obtain IP addresses from the internal network (192.168.0.X)
   - **Step 4:** After setting up the DHCP, I wrote and executed a PowerShell script to automate the creation of a thousand users in Active Directory.
-  - **Step 4:**

-I configured the virtual machine with two network adapters.
-One adapter connected to the outside internet, while the other was set up for the private network within VirtualBox, using the private IP range 192.168.0.1.

-Installing and Configuring Active Directory:
-Next, I installed Active Directory on the domain controller and created our domain.
-I ensured that routing was configured correctly so that clients on the private network could access the internet through the domain controller.

-Setting Up DHCP:
-To streamline IP address management for our Windows 10 client machines, I set up DHCP on the domain controller.
-This allowed the client machines to automatically obtain IP addresses from the internal network (192.168.0.X).

-Automating User Creation with PowerShell:
-Before proceeding to create our client virtual machine, I wrote and executed a PowerShell script on the domain controller.
-This script automated the creation of a thousand users in Active Directory, saving time and ensuring consistency in user management tasks.
+  - **Step 5:** With Active Directory set up and users created, I proceeded to install Windows 10 as a client machine.
+I configured it to use the internal network, where it automatically obtained its IP address from the domain controller.
+This seamless integration allowed the Windows 10 client to authenticate using one of the users created in AD, demonstrating the successful implementation of our Active Directory environment.